idia-pipelines/idia-pipelines.github.io/docs/access.md

 # Accessing the ilifu cluster

-You can request access to the ilifu cluster using [this form](https://docs.ilifu.ac.za/#/getting_started/request_access).
+You can request access to the ilifu cluster using the form found [here](https://docs.ilifu.ac.za/#/getting_started/request_access).
 You will need to specify which team/project you are a part of while signing up.

 ## Joining the IDIA Pipelines Team
 Access to the IDIA-Pipeline resources can be arranged if you are part of the **Pipelines** Team.